 Bachelor of Science in Engineering (B.E.)
 Degree

 The Bachelor of Science in Engineering (B.E.) degree program at the University of Saskatchewan is four years in duration.
 All undergraduate students complete a common first-year which provides the theoretical, mathematical, and problem-solving foundations necessary for specialization in the upper-year of studies.

-Once the common first-year is completed, undergraduate students can specialize in one of eight upper-year programs (or fields of study): Chemical, Civil, Computer, Electrical, Environmental, Geological, Mechanical Engineering, or Engineering Physics.
-Further concentration is optional within select programs.
+Once the common first-year is completed, undergraduate students can specialize in one of eight majors (formally called "fields of study"): Chemical, Civil, Computer, Electrical, Environmental, Geological, Mechanical Engineering, or Engineering Physics.
+Further concentration is optional within select majors.

-To be awarded a Bachelor of Science in Engineering (B.E.) degree, undergraduate students must meet all program requirements prescribed for their field of study.
+To be awarded a Bachelor of Science in Engineering (B.E.) degree, undergraduate students must meet all program requirements prescribed for their major.

-Undergraduate students are required to follow the prescribed program of study that was in place at the time of their admission into an upper-year program.
+Undergraduate students are required to follow the prescribed program of study that was in place at the time of their admission into a major.
 Given that approved curricular changes may result in modifications to program requirements, it is recommended that students consult an Academic Advisor within the Engineering Student Centre to confirm their program of study.

 All eight undergraduate programs offered by the College of Engineering at the University of Saskatchewan have been granted accreditation status by the Canadian Engineering Accreditation Board (CEAB) of Engineers Canada.